Loan Token

 Exchange Rate Behavior

-The exchange rate between Loan Token shares and assets:
+The exchange rate between Loan Token shares and assets is monotonic:

-• Is not affected due to bad debt accumulation on Morpho
+- Is does not decrease due to bad debt accumulation on Morpho